Skip to main content

 Our preschool classrooms have children who are between the ages of 3 and 5 years.
 Because children develop at different rates, there is a broad developmental range in each classroom.
 Therefore, our activities are usually open ended, meaning that children all along the developmental continuum will be able to use and learn from the activities at their own level.

-We use the High Scope Curriculum and we offer both specialized and inclusive classrooms at our Gilbert Creek Child Development Center.
+We use the Creative Curriculum in our classrooms at our Gilbert Creek Child Development Center.
 The development of social emotional and executive functioning skills is crucial to success in school and success in relationships and is a top priority in the practices and curriculum of Early Childhood Services.

 Our program uses the Pyramid Model for positive behavior interventions and supports as its framework for guiding staff in their interactions with children to support positive social emotional development.